nicolasparada/blog/content/posts/go-messenger-realtime-messages.md

 We are using `fmt.Fprintf()` to write to the response writter in this format and flushing the data in each iteration of the loop.

-This will loop until the connection is closed using the response close notifier interface.
-We defered the close of the channel and the unregistration of the client, so when the loop ends, the channel will be closed and the client unregistered.
+This will loop until the connection is closed using the request context.
+We defered the close of the channel and the delete of the client, so when the loop ends, the channel will be closed and the client won't receive more messages.

-Note aside, the JavaScript API to work with Server-Sent Events (EventSource) doesn't support setting custom headers 😒 So we cannot set `Authorization: Bearer token_here`.
+Note aside, the JavaScript API to work with Server-Sent Events (EventSource) doesn't support setting custom headers 😒 So we cannot set `Authorization: Bearer <token>`.
 And that's the reason why the `guard()` middleware reads the token from the URL query string also.

 ---